rosyberti/website/python-course/functions.md

 All functions should have a docstring, which is an embedded string within the function that describes its purpose and functionality.

 Docstrings are created at the start of the function and wrapped in triple-quotes.
-To provide another example, here's how you could create a docstring within called `this_function`:
+To provide another example, here's how you could create a docstring within a function called `this_function`:

 ```python